KerbaeAdAstra/KerbalFuture/CODE_OF_CONDUCT.md

 ### KSP Forums, including any and all Kerbae ad Astra mantained threads
 An immediate report to the KSP forum moderators will be made - punishments (or the lack thereof) will be decided by them, seeing as the Forums are under their jurisdiction.
 ## Reports of Abuse
 We take abuse very seriously.
-If you would like to make a complaint of abuse or harassment, please send us an email at "kerbaeadastra@gmail.com".
+If you would like to make a complaint of abuse or harassment, please send us an email at kerbaeadastra@gmail.com.
 We will review each case thoroughly, and may invite you into a private session to discuss the incident.
-All findings will be kept confidential, unless otherwise stated.
+All findings will be kept confidential, unless otherwise stated or requested.
 ## Thank you for visiting Kerbae ad Astra, and enjoy your stay!